georgeduckett/AnaplanExtension/README.md

 Commercial use
 --
-If you wish to use this source code in commercial project without copyleft conditions please contact me.
+If you wish to use this source code in a commercial project without copyleft conditions please contact me.